 So What Temperatures Work Best?

-We did warn you this was a complicated topic, and thus far, the only firm answer is that some mosquito adults will die if the temperature drops below 50 degrees while others will enter diapause.
-We also pointed out that freezing an infested body of water can suffocate larval and pupal mosquitoes.
-But there has to be more of an answer to this question, right?
+We did warn you this was a complicated topic, and thus far, the only firm answer is that some mosquito species will die if the temperature drops below 50 degrees while others will enter diapause.

 Hot Temperatures